cicsdev/cics-java-liberty-link/README.md

 ## Building

 You can build the sample using an IDE of your choice, or you can build it from the command line.
-For both approaches, using the supplied Gradle or Maven wrapper is the recommended way to get a consistent version of build tooling.
+For both approaches, using Gradle or Maven is the recommended way to get a consistent version of build tooling.

-On the command line, you simply swap the Gradle or Maven command for the wrapper equivalent, `gradlew` or `mvnw` respectively.

-For an IDE, taking Eclipse as an example, the plug-ins for Gradle *buildship* and Maven *m2e* will integrate with the "Run As..." capability, allowing you to specify whether you want to build the project with a Wrapper, or a specific version of your chosen build tool.
+For an IDE, taking Eclipse as an example, the plug-ins for Gradle *buildship* and Maven *m2e* will integrate with the "Run As..." capability, allowing you to specify a specific version of your chosen build tool.

-The required build-tasks are typically `clean bootWar` for Gradle and `clean package` for Maven.
+The required build-tasks are typically `clean build` for Gradle and `clean package` for Maven.
 Once run, Gradle will generate a WAR file in the `build/libs` directory, while Maven will generate it in the `target` directory.

-**Note:** When building a WAR file for deployment to Liberty it is good practice to exclude Tomcat from the final runtime artifact.
-We demonstrate this in the pom.xml with the *provided* scope, and in build.gradle with the *providedRuntime()* dependency.
+> [!NOTE]

-**Note:** If you import the project to your IDE, you might experience local project compile errors.
+> If you import the project to your IDE, you might experience local project compile errors.
 To resolve these errors you should run a tooling refresh on that project.
 For example, in Eclipse: right-click on "Project", select "Gradle -> Refresh Gradle Project", **or** right-click on "Project", select "Maven -> Update Project...".

 > [!TIP]
 > In Eclipse, Gradle (buildship) is able to fully refresh and resolve the local classpath even if the project was previously updated by Maven.
 However, Maven (m2e) does not currently reciprocate that capability.
 If you previously refreshed the project with Gradle, you'll need to manually remove the 'Project Dependencies' entry on the Java build-path of your Project Properties to avoid duplication errors when performing a Maven Project Update.